vhanla/WindowCloner/README.md

 ### Hint

-- Setting Hide from taskbar + follow cursor + Clickthrough it will make it hide from Alt-Tab
+- Setting Hide from taskbar + follow cursor it will make it hide from Alt-Tab